ObelusFamily/Anythink-Market-j65lw/readme.md

 docker-compose up
 ```

 6. If everything worked properly, you should see compilation successful mesaage in the terminal, also server will start and links will be provided in the terminal .
-Ctrl+click (for windows) on the link - this will open up the running application
+Ctrl+click (for windows) on the link - this will open up the running application.
    <br>
    <br>